AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - Password protect and test clear cache function - or remove
 - Extension and management tool independent of Elemento
 - All runtime and generated server JS files inc cjs are served with correct content type
+- All generated server files are consistent and usable for other deployment environments
+- Remove old dev server

 Preview server
 --------------

-- Extension has Preview server function alongside main app server and admin server
+- ✅ Extension has Preview server function alongside main app server and admin server
 - ✅ Preview server receives PUTs of updated server apps
 - ✅ Create server app function using the Function constructor
 - ✅ Hold map of latest version of each app function